-The ground floor level of the proposed new buildings should be a minimum level of 2.75m OD which is approximately 500mm above the existing ground levels on the site, and is 300mm above the ground floor level of the existing house on the site.
+The finished ground floor level of the proposed new buildings should be a minimum level of 2.70m OD and a minimum of 300mm above existing ground level.

-The buildings should be designed incorporating flood resistant and resilient techniques to allow it to be refurbished after being flooding to a depth of approximately 300mm above the floor level of the new building.
+The buildings on the northern half of the western site should be designed incorporating flood resistant and resilient techniques to allow it to be refurbished after being flooding to a depth of approximately 300mm above the finished floor level of the new building.